Top 5 Safety Tips for Manufacturing

 Dodge’s Inboard Shaft Guard is new and specifically designed for Torque-Arm reducers to protect employees from rotation equipment.
 The Inboard Shaft Guard is high-quality, impact-resistant, and has a modular design that allows the shaft guard to be used in a wide range of shaft lengths.

 The inboard shaft guard increases safety and meets OSHA guidelines.
-Your employees who were forced to make custom guards that were not always cost-effective will have a Dodge manufactured product that is consistent and can be used in any industry, saving you money and time.
+Instead of having to make custom guards that aren’t always cost-effective, you will have a Dodge-manufactured product that is consistent and can be used in any industry, saving you both money and time.
 The shaft guard ensures safe operations.

 Learn more from IBT’s Bearings, Power Transmission, and Electrical Solution Experts